lkell/BarnesHut/README.md

 # BarnesHut
 Simulate and animate n-body gravitational interactions using the Barnes-Hut algorithm.
 The BarnesHut class can be used to simulate the motion of gravitational bodies.
-The Animator and Exporter class can be used with a Simulator object to respectively visualze or export the trajectories of the simulation.
+The Animator and Exporter classes can be used to respectively visualize or export the trajectories of a simulation.

+Below is a clip of of a Barnes Hut animation simulating the interaction of of two "disk" galaxies.

 ![Video demo](https://user-images.githubusercontent.com/24996165/50474096-d1163900-097c-11e9-8167-066d7aeaf71f.gif)